johnbenedictyan/Craft-Cooking/notes.md

  1. Decide on whether to use text area or the button which adds a new step for the recipe procedure
  2. Get a featured post list where a sql query is set to return a list of the top 5 highest viewed recipes.
 Put those on the main page.
  3. What is the relationship between users and reviews and recipes.
 One to many or many to many.
+ 4. On the testing.html there are the preliminary designs of the message flashing modal boxes.

 ## Messages that need to be flashed
  1. User Creation Success/Error